timescale/docs/getting-started/data-retention.md

   `stocks_real_time`, and a recurring retention policy is created.
 No data is dropped from your continuous aggregate, `stocks_real_time_daily`.

-1. To see information about your retention policies verify job statistics, query the TimescaleDB informational views:
+1. To see information about your retention policies and verify job statistics, query the TimescaleDB informational views:

     ```sql